argoproj/argo-rollouts/docs/features/traffic-management/gatewayapi.md

   gatewayClassName: argo-rollouts-gateway-class
   listeners:
     - protocol: HTTP
-      name: web # name of our port
+      name: web
-      port: 80
+      port: 80 # one of Gateway entrypoint that we created at 1 step
 ```

-### Create entry point and map it with our Gateway
+### Create cluster entrypoint and map it with our Gateway entrypoint

 In different controllers entry points can be created differently.
 For Traefik controller we can create entry point like this: